molcik/molcik/README.md

 ### Hi there 👋

 #### I'm a Full-Stack Developer working in Prague, Czechia.
-I love javascript stack from FE to BE.
+I love the javascript stack from FE to BE.

 ##### BIO